 By simply staying in touch with me, with a few well-written emails, they turned this satisfied customer into an advocate.

-I’m not sure what sort of business you’re in – copywriting, design, consulting, coaching – but whatever type of service you provide, we could all learn something from that florist.
+Whatever type of business you’re in, we could all learn something from that florist.

 And that is… taking the time to build relationships with the people you do business with — and the people you’re hoping to do business with — pays off.
 Usually in more repeat business and referrals.

 So ask yourself.
 Honestly.
-How well are you staying in touch with your clients, past and present, and your prospects?
+How well are you staying in touch with your clients, prospects, and others in your professional network?

 Can you do better?
 Truth is, most of us can.
 Including me.